stewones/flew/README.md

 # Reative

-Reative is a set of open-source tools which makes it easy to build high-quality apps using web technologies.
+Reative is a set of open-source tools which makes it easy to build high-quality apps using just web technologies.

 ## Requirements